 - Makes about 2 quarts

-- 2 pounds chicken wings, necks, backs, or other parts (raw parts or roasted carcasses)
+- 2 pounds chicken wings, necks, backs, or other parts (raw parts or carcasses from a rotisserie chicken or roast chicken)

 - 4 smallish carrots, rinsed and roughly chopped